KainNhantumbo/bug-tracker-api/readme.md

 ### Current features

-- Handle fetch, save, update and delete bug reports on the database.
+- Handle create, read, update and delete bug reports on the database.
-- Handle user login, registration and authentication with jwt strategy.
+- Handle user login, registration and authentication with jwt (JSON web tokens) strategy.
 - Serve all data to a separated front-end application.

 ### Scripts for testing